We Redesigned Our Website: Here’s What We Learned

 Do you remember this scene from the movie Mission: Impossible?
-Our hero, Ethan Hunt, in his attempt to save the world from an evil villain, has used a futuristic rubber face mask to assume the villain’s identity but, in order to complete the illusion, must also fully mask his voice because—no matter how much he obscures his face—if someone hears him speak, his cover is blown.
+In his attempt to save the world from an evil villain, our hero, Ethan Hunt, has used a futuristic rubber face mask to assume the villain’s identity but, to complete the illusion, must also fully mask his voice because—no matter how much he obscures his face—if someone hears him speak, his cover is blown.
 Ethan Hunt accomplishes this trick with a state of the art voice changer, but the implication for our business is the same.

 If you were to remove your logo, your color palette, and any unique identifiers, could a customer identify you by your brand voice alone?

-At its most basic level, your brand’s voice is the choice of words, attitude, and values you choose to communicate your personality to your audience.
+At its most basic level, your brand’s voice is the choice of words, attitudes, and values you choose to communicate your personality to your audience.

 Your voice should be what every person hears when they interact with your business.
 It is the messaging that drives the content on your website, the feeling of your social media posts, the words you use to respond to emails, how you speak internally, even the enthusiasm with which you answer the phone.

-Just like your own voice, where 93% of our communication is non-verbal, your brand’s voice is defined not so much by what you say, but how you say it.
+Like your own voice, where 93% of our communication is non-verbal, your brand’s voice is defined not by what you say but how you say it.

 When you speak, your voice tells the listener things like how you feel, your personality, how approachable you are, and your mastery of the subject you’re speaking about.